uttesh/ngletteravatar/README.md

 `fontSize` | 30px | set the font size for the letter `shape` | square  | set the shape for the avatar. set 'round' for rounded avatars `fontFamily` | HelveticaNeue-Light,Helvetica Neue Light,Helvetica Neue,Helvetica, Arial,Lucida Grande, sans-serif | set the font Family of the avatar.
+`avatarborder` | false | set the avatarborder to 'true' for the white border to avatar.
+`avatarcustomborder` | no default value | using this attribute set the custom style to avatar borders i.e <code> "border:5px solid black"</code>.

 ## Contributions